The Place Beyond the Pines (2012)

 - This movie is dark but not as dark compared to other movies.

 - The film deals with themes such as bereavement, injustice, police corruption, delinquency, robberies, threats of gun violence and retribution in a manner that requires a mature perspective.
-These themes may cause confusion or distress to younger viewers.
+These themes maybe distressing to some viewers.